garmin/pyrex/README.md

 will probably just break the container.
 It is probably also unwise to map your entire home directory; although in some cases may be necessary to map
 $HOME/.ssh or other directories to access SSH keys and the like.
-For user convenience, the proxy user created in the Docker image by default has the same
-$HOME as the user who created the container, so these types of bind can be done by simply adding `${env:HOME}/.ssh` to `run:bind`
+For user convenience, the proxy user created in the container image by default has the same $HOME as the user who created the container, so these types of bind can be done by simply adding `${env:HOME}/.ssh` to `run:bind`

 #### Debugging the container
 In the event that you need to get a shell into the container to run some commands, Pyrex creates a command called `pyrex-shell`.
-Executing this command in a Pyrex environment will run a shell in the Docker image, allowing interactive commands to be run.
+Executing this command in a Pyrex environment will run a shell in the container image, allowing interactive commands to be run.
 This can be very useful for debugging Pyrex containers.